What is Reciprocal Conversation in Childhood?

 Causes of Lack of Conversation Skills in Childhood

-Autism: children with Autism Spectrum Disorders often struggle with conversational reciprocity.
-When evaluated through tasks on the ADOS-2, a child may fail to let another person get in a word.
-They may give a lecture about the Hubble Telescope or tell you every detail about their pet dog.
-When you say in turn, “Oh, I have some pets,” this statement is met with no response, a change of subject, or an awkward “(long pause) Oh.
-Cool.”
+Children with Autism Spectrum Disorders often struggle with conversational reciprocity.
+When evaluated for autism, a child may fail to let the evaluator get a word into the conversation.
+The child may give a lecture about the Hubble Telescope or tell the examiner every detail about their pet dog.
+When the adult says, “Oh, I have some pets,” the child may stare blankly or respond with an awkward, “Oh.”

-Children with autism tend to have challenges with flexible conversation because taking others’ perspectives is challenging .
-They can have a hard time reading others because they’re not paying attention to other people’s nonverbal cues.
-Often, children with ASD don’t make well-coordinated eye contact, so they aren’t looking to see if the conversation partner is bored .
+Autistic children tend to have challenges with flexible conversation because taking others’ perspectives is challenging .
+They can have a hard time reading the social cues from others because they’re not paying attention to nonverbal cues.
+Often, autistic children don’t make well-coordinated eye contact, so they aren’t looking to see if the conversation partner is paying attention .
 Also, children with ASD tend to have restricted interests.
 They really enjoy talking about a certain subject, which may quickly bore another child who doesn’t share that interest.

-ADHD: inattention associated with ADHD could also lead to some of these challenges because failing to pay attention to the other person impacts the quality of conversation.
-Kids with ADHD can be like a bull-in-a-china-shop.
-They may accidentally interrupt others or bump into them, which can impact social skills significantly.
+Inattention associated with ADHD could also lead to some of these challenges because failing to pay attention to the other person impacts the quality of conversation.
+Kids with ADHD can be a bit abrasive or overbearing in a conversation.
+They may accidentally interrupt others or bump into them, which can impact social skills and conversations.

-- DO discuss with your child which friends like which subjects: such as video games, sports, art, or music.
+- DO discuss specific subjects with your child.
+Talk to your child about what other kids may be interested in talking about, such as: video games, sports, art, or music.
 Help your child determine what their common interests are with each friend.
 This way, you can brainstorm conversation topics that would be good for each friend.

 When to Seek Help for Conversation Skills Issues